Yukinobu Hoshino

 Yukinobu Hoshino (星野 之宣, Hoshino Yukinobu) is a Japanese manga artist.

 Life

 He was born in Kushiro, Hokkaidō and dropped out of Aichi Prefectural University of Fine Arts and Music after two years of studying mid-semester from the fine arts department.
 He moved to Tokyo in order to pursue a career as a professional manga artist.
 He made his professional debut in 1975 with Kotetsu no Queen.
-At the age of 21, he won the Tezuka Award for an outstanding manga of a newcomer artist for Harukanaru Asa and Osamu Tezuka, known as "the Father of Manga" (マンガの父, Manga no Chichi), highly praised it.
+At the age of 21, he won the Tezuka Award for an outstanding manga of a newcomer artist for Harukanaru Asa and Osamu Tezuka, known as "the God of Manga" (マンガの神様, Manga no kamisama), highly praised it.
 He became known for his science fiction manga.
 An early success came in 1976, when he wrote Blue City for Weekly Shonen Jump.
 He won an Excellence Prize at the 2008 Japan Media Arts Festival for Munakata Kyouju Ikouroku.

 He works from his home in Sapporo.